pritxsh/Instagram-post-ui/README.md

 # Instagram post UI.
-I has double tap heart feature
+It has double tap heart feature